-Son: Ex-U.S. Sen. Griffin tried to do right every time
+Son: Sen. Griffin 'strove to do the right thing'

 Traverse City — U.S. Sen. Robert Griffin always "strove to do the right thing," whether in public or private life and whether anyone knew about it, one of his sons said at the Michigan Republican's funeral Tuesday.